mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "Fuck.
 You."

 He chuckled, "Still alive, and just as profitable.
-Nobody told me you were the fabled fidelant from Heiko.
-Would have been a bit more considerate when I stopped you on that stairwell."
+You should have mentioned you were the fabled fidelant from Heiko.
+I'd have been a bit more considerate when I stopped you on that stairwell."

 "Fuck.
 Your consideration."